-When travelling along the South coast from Reykjavík, you start by hopping on the bus nr.
-12 from Reykjavík.
+When travelling along the South coast from Reykjavík, you start by hopping on the South Coast bus from Reykjavík.
 Southern Iceland is generally considered to be the area from Reykjavík to The Glacier lagoon.
 This area has a lot to offer with its green country side, volcanoes, glaciers and waterfalls.
 On the way, we drive through the beautiful country side, stop at several small villages and other sites such as waterfalls and of course the breathtaking Glacier lagoon called Jökulsárlón.
 You can hop off at any bus stop and take all the time you need to explore as long as you stay with in the operation time frame.

-Route 12 from Harpa Concert Hall (07:00) Reykjavík Campsite (07:15) via Hella & Vík to Skaftafell and the Glacier lagoon
+The South Coast Bus from Harpa Concert Hall (07:00) Reykjavík Campsite (07:15) via Hella & Vík to Skaftafell and the Glacier lagoon

 Hveragerði (07:55) Bus stop in front of Info Centre and Campsite